google/google-authenticator/README.md

 the [Initiative for Open Authentication (OATH)](http://www.openauthentication.org/) (which is unrelated to [OAuth](http://oauth.net/ OAuth)).

+The Android app is in [a separate project](https://github.com/google/google-authenticator-android).

 These implementations support the HMAC-Based One-time Password (HOTP) algorithm specified in [RFC 4226](https://tools.ietf.org/html/rfc4226) and the Time-based One-time Password (TOTP) algorithm specified in [RFC 6238](https://tools.ietf.org/html/rfc6238).